zettsu-t/cppMockgen/howToUse.md

 internally.
 This is my environment to develop it.

 * Windows 10 Anniversary Update 64bit Edition (Version 1607, OS build 14393.10)
-* Cygwin 64bit version (2.5.2), MinGW-w64 or Bash on Ubuntu on Windows
+* Cygwin 64bit version (2.6.0), MinGW-w64 (Distro 14.0) or Bash on Ubuntu on Windows
 * Google Test / Mock (1.7.0)
 * LLVM, gcc and ruby